top of page

 Our world is becoming more complex, more technical, and more specialized.
 Yet, over the last twenty years, we have seen a steady deterioration of technical education programs in our schools.
 You and I had the benefit of wood shops, metal shops, and a host of other technical options.
 Sadly, we made a mistake as a nation believing that these were no longer necessary.
 This has narrowed the offerings of our high schools.
 It has forced too many kids into traditional lecture and listen courses when their learning preference is often more hands-on.
 This has taken a toll, especially among our young men who drop out at substantially higher rates.
 We must keep building 21st century career and technical education programs for our students as a powerful pathway to the workforce.
 Even our students are telling us this – two-thirds of high school students surveyed questioned how relevant their classwork is to their long-term interests.
 One-size fits all hasn’t worked for twenty years, and we need to return more course taking decisions to students and their families – more credit flexibility while in high school, more CTE course options, and more industry credentials earned in high school.

 As Superintendent, I have helped our state turn the corner on this.
 CTE programs are on the rise, as early as middle school, and we now honor graduation pathways through technical fields.
 We are not done!
 I will work tirelessly to ensure that every student has a pathway to graduation.
-This does not mean lower standards – the carpenter needs geometry, the welder needs chemistry, the computer scientist needs algebra, and nursing assistant needs anatomy.
+This does not mean lower standards – the carpenter needs geometry, the welder needs chemistry, the computer scientist needs algebra, and the nursing assistant needs anatomy.
 We know how to embed critical thinking and core subjects into industry pathways, we need policymakers to embrace the high school credit flexibility students need to succeed.

 Expanding CTE also means having the right capital facilities.
 We have worked hard to restore capital budget funds to ensure our schools and skills centers have the highest quality programs and equipment to meet the needs of tomorrow’s workforce.
 Over the next four years it will be critical that every district has the resources they need to build, renovate, and maintain the physical spaces they need locally, or regionally, to expand their CTE programs.